Numerical analysis of heat transport in classical one-dimensional systems: Ding-a-ling type model

 \section{Ding-a-ling type model}

-The last system I am going to analyse is a variant of the ding-a-ling model~\cite{Casati84}.
+Besides the class of models with non binding potentials, there exists an awkward result on a variant of the ding-a-ling model~\cite{Casati84}.
 In the ding-a-ling model, two types of particles alternate: even particles are harmonically attached to an external substrate, while odd particles interact with the even ones via elastic collisions.
 The original model exhibits a finite conductivity and this is well understood, since linear momentum is not conserved.
 In Ref.~\cite{Lee-Dadswell2010}, a variant was proposed, where each even particle harmonically interacts with the previous and following even particle.
 Being all interactions internal, linear momentum is conserved and one would now expect a divergence of the heat conductivity.
 Unexpectedly, the authors of \cite{Lee-Dadswell2010} found that Fourier law is satisfied.

 A few years later, a variant of the the same model, without hard collisions and a different coupling scheme was proposed and studied, finding evidence of a diverging conductivity~\cite{Gao2016}.
 At a first glance, the only possible justification for the strange behavior observed in Ref.~\cite{Lee-Dadswell2010} is that, at variance with all other simple models, it includes next-to-nearest neighbour interactions, but this does not seem to be a convincing explanation, since the asymptotic behavior is the natural result of a coarse-graining process.